-- 1 teaspoon pumpkin spice , add an extra teaspoon if you like extra spice
+- 1 teaspoon pumpkin pie spice , add an extra teaspoon if you like extra spice

-- Pre-heat oven to 350°F. Line a baking sheet with parchment paper or a baking mat.
-Set aside.
-Combine pumpkin, sugar, vegetable oil, vanilla and egg in a large bowl.
-Whisk until smooth.
+- Preheat oven to 350°F. Line a baking sheet with parchment paper or a baking mat.

-- In a separate bowl, whisk together flour, oats, baking powder, baking soda, ground cinnamon, pumpkin spice and salt.
+- In a separate bowl, whisk together flour, oats, baking powder, baking soda, ground cinnamon, pumpkin pie spice, and salt.

-- Add flour mixture to pumpkin mixture and mix just until you see a little flour left.
-Finally stir in chocolate chips and stir just until combined.
-Do not over mix.
+- Stir the flour mixture into the pumpkin mixture just until you see a little flour left.
+Fold in the chocolate chips until just combined.
+Do not overmix.

-- Drop cookies on by the spoonful about 2 inches apart, or use a medium cooke scoop.
-Add a few extra chocolate chips to the tops if desired.
-Bake for 10-13 minutes, or until a toothpick comes clean and the bottoms are lightly brown.
-Check one and bake 1-2 more minutes if the center is not quite done.
+- Using a spoon or a medium cookie scoop, drop cookies about 2 inches apart on the baking sheet.
+Add a few extra chocolate chips to the tops, if desired.
+Bake 10 to 13 minutes, or until a toothpick inserted in the center comes out clean and the bottoms are lightly brown.
+Check one and bake 1 to 2 more minutes if the center is not quite done.

-- Remove from oven and allow to cool on pan for 5 minutes and then transfer to a cooling rack.
+- Remove from oven and let cool 5 minutes before transferring to a cooling rack to cool completely.